microsoft/WhatTheHack/036-MdwCovid19/Coach/04-OnPremIngest.md

 Install the self-hosted integration runtime to extract the data into the data lake.
 Note that in true production scenarios, we would not advise installing the runtime on the SQL Server itself, but would rather use a jump box.
-To streamline the OpenHack experience and to save VM costs, we will allow teams to install the runtime directly on the SQL Server VM.
+To streamline the WhatTheHack experience and to save VM costs, we will allow teams to install the runtime directly on the SQL Server VM.

 You can find more about Jumpboxes on the following links: